alexvanven/MeasuringMeaningClass/Week-1.2.md

 ### Creating data in Excel

-We often record data, not in R, but in Excel and then import that data into R. The easiest way to record relationships in Excel is as an edge list, which, as mentioned, is a two column matrix that lists the pairs of actors in a relationship.
+The easiest and (memory-) efficient way to record network data in Excel is as an edge list.

 Below I have created the edge list containing the campnet data set, which is also discussed in Borgatti.
 For more information on the data, see: <https://sites.google.com/site/ucinetsoftware/datasets/camp-data>

+You do not have to replicate this process.
+It is just to illustrate how to do it if you would want to create your own network data file.

 <img src="Images/Campnet_csv_figure.png" alt="Excel file" style="width:50.0%" />

 ### Saving Excel data as a .csv file

 Now we need to save this data in a format that R can easily read.
-These data files are generally saved in the .csv format, which (generally) separates values by commas, because R has a default function for reading .csv files.
+Most people generally save these files in the .csv format, which (generally) separates values by commas, because R has a default function for reading .csv files.

-To save an Excel sheet as a .csv file, in Excel go to "File -&gt; Save As..."
+To save an Excel sheet as a .csv file, in Excel go to "File -&gt; Save As..." and select the csv format.

 <img src="Images/Campnet_csv_figure_save.png" alt="Excel file" style="width:50.0%" />

 ### Loading data into R

 To use read.csv, we just tell R the name of the .csv file that we want it to read.
-It will then look inside the directory for that file.
+It will then look inside the (working) directory for that file.

-If it can't find the file - either because you typed the wrong name or you never dragged it to the directory - it will return something like the following error:
+If it can't find the file - either because you typed the wrong name or you never dragged it to the (working) directory - it will return something like the following error:

 > Error in file(file, "rt") : cannot open the connection In addition: Warning message: In file(file, "rt") : cannot open file 'campnet.csv': No such file or directory